mosaic-design-system/docs/src/components/progress-bar.md

       ## Using a Progress indicator\r

-      **Progress** indicators are a great way to visually inform your users the system is processing an operation and if possible how long it will take to complete.\\\r

-      Use progress bars sparingly, only when an operation takes over 10seconds.
-Over use will make it seem like the application is slow and constantly requires the user to wait.
-For actions that take less than 10seconds consider using the spinner component.

       \r

-      Progress indicators are suitable for operations such as, submitting a form, uploading a file or saving updates to the system settings"
+      ### Progress indicator frequency\r

+      **Progress** indicators are a great way to visually inform your users the system is processing an operation and if possible how long it will take to complete.
+However, you should use **Progress indicators** sparingly, and only when an operation takes over 10 seconds.
+Overuse will make it seem like the application is slow and constantly requires the user to wait.
+For actions that take less than 10 seconds, consider using the [**Spinner**(/components/spinner) component."
     icon: file_invoice
   - title: Code
     hook: code